 A nice hardwood floor can add value to a home.
-As a home improvement, hardwood floors recoup about half their cost.
-Spend $10,000 to put hardwood floors throughout your home, and expect about a $5,000 increase in appraised or assessed value.
+As a home improvement, hardwood floors recoup between 70% to 80% of their cost.
+Spend $10,000 to put hardwood floors throughout your home, and you can expect up to an $8,000 increase in appraised or assessed value.

-In a poll by the National Wood Flooring Association showed 58% of real estate agents said that homes with wood floors brought higher prices than homes without, and three quarters of real estate agents said homes with wood floors sold faster.
+A poll by the National Wood Flooring Association showed 58% of real estate agents said that homes with wood floors brought higher prices of about 80% than homes without, and 75% of real estate agents said homes with wood floors sold faster.